Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Quantum Engineering with GKP codes

 To control the oscillator with a weak dispersive shift, an effective interaction is used that can be turned on and off \textit{in situ} using a microwave drive.
 In this approach, the oscillator is driven with a resonant tone activating a large displacement of the mean field, $\alpha(t)$.
 In the time-dependent displaced frame of the oscillator $\hat{a} \rightarrow \hat{a} + \alpha(t)$, the dispersive interaction $H = \chi \hat{a}^\dag \hat{a} \hat{\sigma}_Z/2$ becomes

-Here $d \alpha(t)/dt = -i\varepsilon(t)- \left(\kappa/2\right)\alpha(t)$ is the classical response to a resonant drive \cite{campagne2020quantum, eickbusch2022fast}.
+Here $d \alpha(t)/dt = -i\varepsilon(t)- \left(\kappa/2\right)\alpha(t)$ is the classical response to a resonant drive \cite{campagne2020quantum, eickbusch2022fast} \QZ{and $\kappa$ is the photon loss rate of the oscillator}.
 With a large displacement, the first term in $\tilde{H}$ dominates, and the effective interaction between the oscillator and qubit becomes a qubit-state-dependent force with an enhanced interaction strength $g_\text{eff}(t) = \chi |\alpha(t)|$.
 By using large oscillator displacements, the weak dispersive shift can be overcome.

 As shown in Chapter~\ref{sec:qubit-dissipation}, the key entangling gate needed between the oscillator and auxiliary qubit is a conditional displacement.
 As introduced in Ref.~\cite{campagne2020quantum} and later refined in Ref.~\cite{eickbusch2022fast}, a conditional displacement can be constructed from $\tilde{H}$ using a suitable echo sequence as illustrated in Figure \ref{fig:gkp_exp_1}b.
 This sequence is called the \textit{Echoed Conditional Displacement} (ECD) gate, and the associated unitary is $\text{ECD}(\beta) = D(\beta/2)\ket{e}\bra{g} + D(-\beta/2)\ket{g}\bra{e}$.
 A similar conditional displacement gate was also realized in Ref.~\cite{diringer2023conditional} with a modified trajectory through phase space.